gdbroman/broman.blog/_posts/2020-08-02-eternal-skills.md

 But also sales, history, psychology and human behaviour as long as you’re learning established fundamentals and not the “hip theory of the day”.

-These skills on the other hand: computer programs, gossip and search engine optimization - should not be as high a priority due to their short life expectancy.
+These skills on the other hand: computer programs, news, and social media - should not be as high a priority due to their short life expectancy.

 Let’s call them _momentary skills_.